Why Surgenex Amniotic Membranes Are the

 After a few years of doing treatments with one type of amniotic membranes, though, Dr. Shotwell learned that not all membranes are created equal.

-This was the main reason she decided to try the Clarity membranes, which are dehydrated, don’t need the ring when being inserted, and have a much longer shelf life: “I originally started with the Clarity about a year ago.
+This was the main reason she decided to try the Surgenex membranes, which are dehydrated, don’t need the ring when being inserted, and have a much longer shelf life: “I originally started with the Surgenex about a year ago.
 It’s easier to place them on the cornea, and I’ve gotten the same results if not better than [the cryopreserved membranes].”

-When asked about the biggest difference between the two, she says it’s about comfort: “The patients who I’ve used both on are so much happier with Clarity”
+When asked about the biggest difference between the two, she says it’s about comfort: “The patients who I’ve used both on are so much happier with [Surgenex]”

 “It’s not much different than simply putting a contact lens on a patient’s eye”